 Spring rolls are more traditional than egg rolls because the Chinese New Year is also called the Spring Festival, but hey, it’s close.
 And delicious.
 Try our Crispy Chinese Egg Roll recipe.

 Yes, this is more of a modern American fusion dish, but sweet and sour are two of the “five flavors” of classical Chinese cooking.
 The others are salty, pungent, and bitter, according to “Food in China: A Cultural and Historical Inquiry,” by Frederick J. Simoons.
 Try our Sweet and Sour Chicken recipe.
+(And if you’re going all Chinese-American, might as well get in some Slow Cooker Fried Rice.)

 Related Video: Is the Dumpling the Perfect Food?